STEM for Kids

 The Boys & Girls Clubs of Mercer County has always incorporated STEM education into its programming.
 Using partners like 4H & Mad Science as well as curriculum developed nationally and internally.
-Recent programming includes exploration of Winter.
 Our youth enjoy hands-on learning experiences, as well as creative approaches and use of multi-media.
 We utilize technology like Schoology, a Learning Management System, to provide our staff professionals with resources to develop and execute lesson plans with recognized and high-quality resources.
 Schoology supports our students with a multi-media, personal, and structured learning experience too.
 Our STEM programs teach, enrich and encourage a curious mind to understand processes, scientific inquiry, and our world.

 STEM Partnership Programs

 The Club delivers a wide variety of STEM opportunities for area K-12 grade students throughout the year.
 Some of our STEM programs involve partnerships with organizations that can deliver educational programs for a specific STEM area.
 In the past, BGCM has partnered with Rutgers 4H Youth Development, Mad Science, and Students 2 Science.
 This brings "real-world" experience and proven programs into our Clubs, while making it a fun and enjoyable experience for our youth.

 Our partnership programs bring enriching experiences and hands-on learning to our kids.
 For some recent examples, our Mad Science curriculum included:

 • Scientific Method: students learned about the various stages of the Scientific Method.
 This workshop introduced students to making a hypothesis, conducting an experiment, and discussing outcomes.